 Emergency Position-Indicating Radio Beacon (EPIRB)

-An EPIRB is a key safety device that sends out a distress signal automatically when a ship is in trouble.
-It operates on the 406 MHz frequency and is part of the COSPAS-SARSAT system.
-This system quickly detects and locates distressed vessels.
+An EPIRB is an essential safety device that automatically transmits a distress signal when a vessel encounters trouble.
+It functions on the 406 MHz frequency and is integrated into the COSPAS-SARSAT system, which swiftly identifies and locates vessels in distress.

-Under GMDSS, all passenger and cargo ships over 300 gross tons on international voyages must carry an EPIRB.
+According to GMDSS regulations, all passenger and cargo ships exceeding 300 gross tons on international journeys are required to carry an EPIRB.

 NAVTEX